Improving Video Instance Segmentation via Temporal Pyramid Routing: Method

-\textbf{Training and Inference} Following~\cite{vis_dataset,Cao_SipMask_ECCV_2020}, we train our network in a fair setting by randomly sampling one reference frame around the query frame.
+\textbf{Training and Inference for Video Segmentation Tasks} For VIS, following~\cite{vis_dataset,Cao_SipMask_ECCV_2020}, we train our network in a fair setting by randomly sampling one reference frame around the query frame.
 During inference, we adopt the online setting where only one previous reference frame is considered.
-Since our TPR can align the feature pyramid across temporal dimension, the reference frame also contains earlier cues in a recursive manner shown in Fig.~\ref{fig:teaser}(d).
+Since our TPR can align the feature pyramid across temporal dimension, the reference frame also contains earlier cues in a recursive manner.
 We adopt the same strategies for tracking heads as MaskTrack R-CNN~\cite{vis_dataset} by maintaining a memory to store the feature vectors of existing instances.
+For VPS, we follow the original VPS setting where we adopt UPSNet~\cite{xiong2019upsnet} with extra tracking heads~\cite{vis_dataset} as our image baseline and insert our TPR into the neck part of the model.